 Most importantly, the scoring board guides and moderates your strategy discussions and helps you get buy-in from key stakeholders.

 With airfocus, you prioritize opportunities based on a defined (and customizable) set of value and cost criteria.
 Our algorithms then score your items based on your input and the relative weighting of each criterion and visually map them out on a prioritization chart (learn more) so you can make informed and more objective decisions.

 Using the scoring board

 To begin, add your items to the scoring board.
 You can add them manually or use our integrations to sync airfocus with the tools you love.
-To structure your projects and features you could assign labels to the items or group them (use the dropdown next to the "Add item" button or the bulk actions).
+To structure your projects and features you could assign labels to the items or group them (use the dropdown next to the "Add opportunity" button or the bulk actions).

 You can also adjust your prioritization system.
 Chances are high that this step is not necessary, as you've probably picked from one of our proven templates.
-If you decide to add, edit, or delete any of the value or cost columns (criteria) just click on "Apps" and select "prioritization ratings".
+If you decide to add, edit, or delete any of the value or cost columns (criteria) just click on "Apps" and select "Priority ratings".
 In the prioritization ratings, you'll be able to define your strategic factors and criteria, and their corresponding weightings.

 Furthermore, you can define the rating scale (we call them value types) for each criterion by editing the values of your fields, that are used as prioritization criteria.

 You can do that in the field settings: